 What Are Oxford Shoes?

-An oxford shoe is any lace-up shoe that utilizes a closed-throat lacing system.
+An Oxford shoe is any lace-up shoe that utilizes a closed-throat lacing system.
 This is the case regardless of broguing, cap-toe stitching, number of eyelets, or any other aesthetic detail.

-Here in the U.S. you’ll often hear the term “oxford” used to refer to any lace-up shoe.
+Here in the U.S., you’ll often hear the term “oxford” used to refer to any lace-up shoe.
 This is technically incorrect, as bluchers are also lace-ups but are structurally distinct from oxfords.

-If you’re going to own just one pair of dress shoes, you can’t beat an oxford for versatility and classic appeal.
+If you’re going to own just one pair of dress shoes, you can’t beat an Oxford for versatility and classic appeal.

 Are They Called “Oxfords” Or “Balmorals”?

-One key difference is that balmoral sometimes refers to a cap toe oxford shoe.
-This varies from country to country and there’s no standardized parlance.
+Yet, one key difference is that balmoral sometimes refers to a cap-toe Oxford shoe.
+This varies from country to country, and there’s no standardized parlance.
+Also note that “Balmoral” is often shortened to “bal.”

 History Of Men’s Oxford Shoes

-As students developed a distaste for high boots and adopted shoes, the low-cut “oxford” became a go-to option.
+As students developed a distaste for high boots and adopted shoes, the low-cut “Oxford” became a go-to option.

 The laces of an oxford were originally placed on the outside of the shoe, taking the place of the side slits of the boot from which it’s derived.
 This is a rather uncommon look today and is regarded as quite fashionable.